josephangelotiongson/My-Barmassist/replit.md

 - The application uses Tailwind CSS via CDN (development warning is expected)
 - All AI features require the GEMINI_API_KEY to be set
 - User data is stored in PostgreSQL and persists across sessions
-- Authentication is handled by Replit Auth - users log in with their Replit accounts
+- Authentication is handled by custom email/password auth - users can sign up with any email
 - The backend serves the frontend in production and uses Vite middleware in development